Official Personnel Folders (OPF), Archival Holdings and Access

 St. Louis, MO 63138

 Archival OPFs are subject to the NARA fee schedule that authorizes the Agency to collect fees from the public for copies of archival records (44 USC 2116c and 44 USC 2307).
-A request requires the purchase of the COMPLETE photocopy of the OPF.
+A request requires the purchase of the COMPLETE copy of the OPF.
 We are not able to conduct mediated research.

 Note: Do not send payment until we notify you that a record has been located.